Matchings in Matroids over Abelian Groups, III: Abstract

 \section{Abstract}

-In an abelian group \(G\), a \emph{matching} is a bijection \(f\colon A\to B\) between finite subsets \(A,B\subseteq G\) such that \(a+f(a)\notin A\) for all \(a\in A\).
-We say that \(G\) has the \emph{matching property} if every pair of finite subsets \(A,B\subseteq G\) with \(|A|=|B|\) and \(0\notin B\) admits such a matching.
-This paper develops matroidal analogues of classical results on group matchings.
-By embedding matroid ground sets in \(G\), we introduce base matchings between matroid bases, recovering the group-theoretic setting in the uniform case, and derive structural and combinatorial criteria for their existence.
-Our methods blend techniques from matroid theory, group theory, and additive number theory.
-Our main focus is on paving matroids, a class conjectured to constitute asymptotically almost all matroids.
-We prove symmetric self-matchability for all paving matroids, extend asymmetric results via the hyperplane-nullity parameter, and connect stressed hyperplanes to matchability through relaxation, bridging paving and uniform matroids.
-This paper continues a line of research initiated in \cite{Zerbib0,Rita}, yet is written to be self-contained and may be read independently.
+This paper develops matroidal analogues of classical results on matchings in abelian groups.
+By embedding matroid ground sets in an abelian group, we introduce base matchings between matroid bases, recover the group-theoretic setting in the uniform matroid case, and derive structural and combinatorial criteria for their existence.
+Our main focus is on paving matroids.
+We prove self-matchability for paving matroids, extend asymmetric matchability results using the hyperplane-nullity parameter, and show that stressed hyperplanes provide a natural route to matchability through relaxation.